rodrigo-j-goncalves/further-reading/README.md

 -  The 'Further reading' slide has the following structure:
     - Title of the slide (default: 'Further reading').
 This is applied as a `## header`
     - Subtitle of the slide (default: 'All the links to other sources are listed below').
 This is added as 'normal slide text'.
     - Scrolling message (default: 'Scroll down to see all links').
-This is added as 'normal slide text'.
+This is added as 'normal slide text' but in italics.
+If the links are visible in a single slide, there is no scrolling, and this text is not shown.

 ## Who created this
 This filter is heavily based on James Balamuta's [linkate](https://github.com/coatless-quarto/linkate).